 The reality usually looks more like this:

 You proceed with a simpler approach, missing out on some of the core functionality.
-After another 18 months and many technical hiccups, the software is ready to use.
-It functions, but it resets itself every time the wind picks up.
-Your developers are frantically working on a fix.
+After another 18 months and many technical hiccups, the software is ready to use — but it can't handle the data volumes your growing fleet generates.
+Performance degrades.
+Alerts are missed.
+Your developers are patching rather than improving.

 There are no guarantees that your in-house team will be able to provide the customization you require — or that customization is necessarily better than a robust and proven platform built with industry standards in mind.